-Assistant Professor in NeurosurgeryDr.
+Assistant Professor in NeurologyDr.
 Cogan's research focuses on speech, language, and cognition.
 This research uses a variety of analytic techniques (e.g. neural power analysis, connectivity measures, decoding algorithms) and focuses mainly on invasive human recordings (electrocorticography - ECoG) but also uses non-invasive methods such as EEG, MEG, and fMRI.
 Dr. Cogan is also interested in studying cognitive systems in the context of disease models to help aid recovery and treatment programs.

 Appointments and Affiliations

-- Assistant Professor in Neurosurgery
+- Assistant Professor in Neurology

-- Assistant Research Professor in the Department of Psychology and Neuroscience
+- Assistant Professor of Neurosurgery

 - Office Location: 200 Trent Drive, Duke South Bl, Box 3807, Durham, NC 27710

 - Ph.D.
 University of Maryland, College Park, 2011